hms-dbmi-cellenics/cellenics-utils/README.md

 Deploys a staging environment.
 This utility takes a list of *deployments* as arguments.
 A *deployment* can be one of the following:

-* A repository name that publishes a staging candidate file to the `iac` repo, e.g. `ui`.
+* A repository name that publishes a staging candidate file to the `releases` repo, e.g. `ui`.
 In this case, the manifest fetched is the one for the `master` branch of the `ui` repository.
 * A repository name and a pull request ID, e.g. `ui/12`.
 In this case, the manifest fetched is the one for the pull request 12 branch of the `ui` repository.